floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.Utils.isModifierRequired"></a>

 #### Utils.isModifierRequired(modifiers, requestingName, requestedName) ⇒ <code>Boolean</code>
-Helper used to know if the given modifier depends from another one.
+Helper used to know if the given modifier depends from another one.<br />
 It checks if the needed modifier is listed and enabled.

 **Kind**: static method of <code>[Utils](#Popper.Utils)</code>